itzikh02/telegram2drive/README.md

 ## ✨ Credits

-Made with ❤️ by Itzik Hanan
+Made with ❤️ by Itzik Hanan, and his best friend Mr. ChatGPT